sluukkonen/possu/README.md

 Returns the first row or `undefined`.

-- Throws a `TooManyRowsReturnedError` if query returns more than 1 row.
+- Throws a `ResultError` if query returns more than 1 row.

 ```typescript
 const pet = await queryMaybeOne(pool, sql`SELECT * FROM pet WHERE id = 1`)